-The partnership model developed by Amey, Eddy, and Campbell (2010) guides our understanding of cross-sector collaboration (figure 1).
+The partnership model developed by Amey et al. (2010) guides our understanding of cross-sector collaboration (Figure 1).
 Social and organizational capital create "partnership capital" needed to sustain a partnership.
 Organizational capital includes both tangible resources (such as technology and information) and intangible resources (like authority and influence).
 Through social and organizational capital, partnerships can develop to allow groups to accomplish more than they would independently.
-For example, successful education partnerships can optimize state and local resources by pooling them together, share facilities and equipment, and better address student learning needs.
-Amey and colleagues (2007) conceptualize partnerships on a continuum ranging from informal relationships between high schools and colleges to formal consortia established through articulation agreements.
+For example, successful education partnerships can optimize state and local resources by pooling them together, sharing facilities and equipment, and better addressing student learning needs.
+Amey, Eddy, and Ozaki (2007) conceptualize partnerships on a continuum ranging from informal relationships between high schools and colleges to formal consortia established through articulation agreements.

-Amey, Eddy, and Campbell's partnership model consists of three phases for establishing secondary to postsecondary partnerships.
+Amey et al.'s (2010) partnership model consists of three phases for establishing secondary to postsecondary partnerships.
 The first phase, "getting started," begins by identifying motivators for the partnership, which may include factors such as pooling resources, responding to policy, or building on existing relationships.
 Next, members of the partnership establish roles and responsibilities and develop a common understanding of objectives and goals.
-The authors note it may be difficult to start a partnership when it is mandated by policy, as it affects members' motivation and willingness to participate.
+The authors note it may be difficult to start a partnership when it is mandated by policy, as it may affect members' motivation and willingness to participate.